Stuycs-K/finalproject-09-wu-daniel-shi-ian-lee-ethan-1/DEVLOG-Daniel.md

 Our group worked on combining all of our step functions for SHA-256 and testing them with different messages.

 ### 2025-06-03 Creating Slides
-I worked on making the slides for the presentation
+I worked on making the slides for the presentation and editing the video for the product.